apify/actor-whitepaper/README.md

 (e.g. "Actor finished with exit code 1"), or to a custom message - see [Exit actor](#exit-actor) for details.

-When the actor is running, it should periodically update the status message as follows, to keep users informed and happy:
+When the actor is running, it should periodically update the status message as follows, to keep users informed and happy.
+The function can be called as often as necessary, the SDK only invokes API if status changed.
+This is to simplify the usage.

 #### Node.js